HaxeFoundation/HaxeManual/content/10-std.md

 ##### Template macros
 To call custom functions while parts of the template are being rendered, provide a `macros` object to the argument of [Template.execute](https://api.haxe.org/haxe/Template.html#execute).
 The key will act as the template variable name, the value refers to a callback function that should return a `String`.
 The first argument of this macro function is always a `resolve()` method, followed by the given arguments.
 The resolve function can be called to retrieve values from the template context.
 If `macros` has no such field, the result is unspecified.

 The following example passes itself as macro function context and executes `display` from the template.
+Because `display` isn't called anywhere else, `@:keep` is used to prevent DCE from removing it.

 [code asset](assets/TemplateMacros.hx)

 The console will trace `The results: Mark ran 3.5 kilometers in 15 minutes`.